Grapes

 Winemaking notes

-Mtsvivani Kakhuri thrives in both stainless steel and qvevri - stainless versions highlight purity and brightness, while qvevri wines reveal herbal, tea-like depth.
+Mtsvivani Kakhuri adapts well to both stainless steel and qvevri fermentation - stainless expressions highlight purity and citrus precision, while qvevri wines reveal herbal, tea-like depth and gentle texture.

-It remains one of Georgia's most promising rediscovered whites, combining energy, transparency, and terroir clarity.
+It remains one of Georgia's most promising rediscovered white varieties, valued for energy, transparency, and clear terroir expression.

 Key producers

-Notable producers include Shumi Winery, Giuaani, Mosmieri, and several natural winemakers in Kakheti reviving it in small-batch amber expressions.
+Producers working with Mtsvivani Kakhuri include Shumi Winery, Giuaani, Mosmieri, and a growing number of natural winemakers in Kakheti producing small-batch amber interpretations.

 Summary

-Mtsvivani Kakhuri (მწვანე კახური) embodies the fresh, elegant side of Kakhetian winemaking - crisp, aromatic, and alive with energy.
-Revived from obscurity, it now stands among Georgia's most expressive and terroir-reflective white varieties.
+Mtsvivani Kakhuri (მწვანე კახური) represents the fresh, elegant side of Kakhetian white winemaking - precise, aromatic, and quietly expressive.
+Revived from near obscurity, it now stands among Georgia's most compelling grapes for wines of balance, clarity, and sense of place.

 Mtsvivani Kakhuri wines